Pirate-Emperor/Cine_Sprite_Recommender/README.md

 ## Data Source

 The project uses a dataset from IMDb, which includes movie information, genres, and user ratings.
-The dataset can be obtained from the IMDb website or other data-sharing platforms.
+The dataset has been obtained from the IMDb website.

 ## Development